pm3310/image-features-extraction/README.md

 ## Image Features Extraction

-This is the Keras model of the 16-layer network used by the VGG team in the ILSVRC-2014 competition.
+This is the Keras model of the 16-layer convolutional network used by the VGG team in the ILSVRC-2014 competition.
 It can be used in order to extract features from a visual point of view.
 The features can be utilized for many applications such as indexing of images or image recommendations.

+More specifically, the values of the penultimate layer of the CNN can be used as features for an image.

 ### Python Installation
 1. Download Python 3.5.2 https://www.python.org/downloads or install it via Homebrew